-- 1. Analysing the EU's actorness in the international system with reference to both academic conceptualisations and specific case studies of EU external policies and (multi-lateral) activities; - 2.
-Looking at the EU's architecture, including political, institutional and administrative mechanisms of the EU's external action in and across all several policy domains with a focus on the provisions of the Lisbon Treaty and on later developments (e.g. in relation with the Monetary Union, EEAS, CFSP, CSDP); - 3.
-Discussing potential future roles and models of the EU in the international arena, with a particular focus on the concepts of 'global actor', a 'super-power in the making', 'civilian', 'normative', 'smart', 'structural' and 'zero' power;
+- 1. Analysing and assessing the EU's actorness in the international system with reference to both academic conceptualisations and specific case studies of EU external policies and (multi-lateral) activities.
+Theoretical approaches will help us explain the role(s) do the European Union and its successes and failures: - 2.
+Of specific interest are studies on the EU management of crises like Ukraine, Syria, Belarus, Afghanistan. - 3.
+Looking at the EU's architecture, including political, institutional and administrative mechanisms of the EU's external action in and across all several policy domains.
+The respective provisions of the Lisbon Treaty and later formal developments (e.g. in relation with the Monetary Union, EEAS, CFSP, CSDP) will build one block of our work.